 - original colour scans of change of name documentation (if applicable)

-Step 3: Submit application
+Step 3: Verifying your application

 If your application is successful, an email will be sent to you informing you of your success.
 A welcome pack will follow by post.